-I was rejected outright from Mizzou and the Univ. of Wisconsin right off the bat (pre-interview).
-I was interviewed by the joint Utah State/Washington State program.
+I was rejected outright from Mizzou veterinary school and the Univ. of Wisconsin right off the bat (pre-interview).
+I was interviewed by the joint Utah State/Washington State college of veterinary medicine program.
 North Carolina State University does not interview and accepted me outright.

 How many of those gave you an acceptance letter?

-2; Utah State/Washington State (resident of the state of Utah at the time of application) and North Carolina State (accepted as an out of state student)
+2; Utah State/Washington State college of veterinary medicine (resident of the state of Utah at the time of application) and North Carolina State (accepted as an out of state student)